-And, such conservative writers will opine, ‘how do those feminists expect those poor, poor, horny, male bosses who demand sex in return for steady employment expect those poor dears to get their sexual desires met?’
+And, such conservative writers will opine, ‘how do those feminists expect those poor, poor, horny, male bosses who demand sex in return for steady employment – how will they expect those poor dears to get their sexual desires met?’

 No, none of that is plausible, and it’s asking too much of men.
 Women workers should just cave in already and service their horny, demanding male bosses.